Alfresco/docs-alfresco/identity-service/1.2/tutorial/sso/ldap.md

 ## Step 6: Configure Alfresco Digital Workspace

-Alfresco Digital Workspace only requires its properties updated to enable SSO.
+Alfresco Digital Workspace only requires its properties to be updated to enable SSO.
 For manual deployments these can be updated in the `app.config.json` file and for Docker and Kubernetes deployments using environment variables.

 | Property | Environment variable | Description |
 | -------- | -------------------- | ----------- |